mkinuthia/SQL-Codes/Covid19 Trends.md

-8. Daily Cases, Deaths and Number of People Fully vaccinated in Kenya
+#Daily Cases, Deaths and Number of People Fully vaccinated in Kenya

---Daily number of total cases, total deaths, death rate and recoveries in Kenya
+--Daily number of total cases, total deaths, death rate and people fully vaccinated in Kenya

 WITH CasesvsDeathsKE AS
 (